Every Day (I Love You More)

-"Every Day (I Love You More)" is a 1989 song recorded by Australian singer Jason Donovan.
+"Every Day (I Love You More)" is a 1989 song recorded by the Australian singer Jason Donovan.
 It was released on 28 August 1989 as the fifth and final single from his debut album, Ten Good Reasons.
 As with Donovan's other songs at the time, it was written and produced by Stock Aitken Waterman.
 It was the least successful release from the album, although it was a hit in the UK and Ireland.

 Background and release

 "Everyday (I Love You More)" was intended to be the follow-up to the number one hit, "Too Many Broken Hearts", but Pete Waterman switched its release so that it followed "Sealed With a Kiss" instead.
 A brand new song, "I Guess She Never Loved Me" was recorded as the B-side, and has received praise for Donovan's vocal performance.

 Music video

 Due to "Every Day" being the intended follow-up to "Too Many Broken Hearts", two videos ended up being shot for the song, with the first recorded back-to-back with the video for "Sealed With A Kiss," during a single night of filming, and using the same artificial beach set.
 That video, which featured a poorly-received dance sequence, was rejected by Donovan's record label and has never been released to the public.
 The second video was shot in the UK, and features an obscured, rear-view cameo from the singer's then-girlfriend Kylie Minogue.